avivace/cervical-cancer/README.md

 Final project for the *Data and Text Mining* course, master in Computer Science.
 [KNIME workflow](https://github.com/avivace/cervical-cancer/blob/master/cervix.knwf), [Report PDF](https://github.com/avivace/cervical-cancer/blob/master/report.pdf).

 Cervical Cancer is one of the most treatable cancers when diagnosed at early stages.
-Yet, it killed 311000 women in 2018 and it’s still the fourth cause of death from cancers in women, the second most common in developing areas, mainly because of the economic cost and the difficulties in implementing effectives screening programmes.
+Yet, **it killed 311000 women in 2018 and it’s still the fourth cause of death from cancers in women**, the second most common in developing areas, mainly because of the economic cost and the difficulties in implementing effectives screening programmes.
 Data Mining provides robust tools to verify